david-drew/OV_Python_Docs/md/GNA.md

 ## Introducing the GNA Plugin

-Intel® Gaussian & Neural Accelerator is a low-power neural coprocessor for continuous inference at the edge.
+The Intel® Gaussian & Neural Accelerator plugin is a low-power neural coprocessor for continuous inference at the edge.

-Intel® GNA is not intended to replace classic inference devices such as CPU, graphics processing unit (GPU), or vision processing unit (VPU).
+Intel® GNA is not intended to replace classic inference devices such as the CPU, graphics processing unit (GPU), or vision processing unit (VPU).
 It is designed for offloading continuous inference workloads including but not limited to noise reduction or speech recognition to save power and free CPU resources.